sotostzam/FeReD/README.md

 The most notable files are the following:

 * `/app.js` contains the code for the Node.js back-end server.
-* `/start-api.sh` contains the logic to run experiments in either horizontal or vertical partitioning of data.
+* `/public/data/start-api.sh` contains the logic to run models in horizontal/vertical data partitioning.
+* `/public/data/start-experiments.sh` contains code to run automated experiments with various configurations.
 * `/public/data/q-learning.py` and `/public/data/q-learning.py` contain the Q-learning algorithms.

 ## Requirements